NativeScript/docs/content/guide/ui/navigation.md

 ---
 title: Navigation
+description: Navigate from screen to screen in your app.
 ---
 <!--TODO: Add Preview -->
 <!--TODO: Add flavors -->

 Navigation in NativeScript is enabled by the `Frame` class.

-## Using Frame
+## How to use the Frame class for navigation

 ### Navigating to another page

-For page navigation, first obtain the desired Frame instance.
+To navigate from one [Page](/ui/page) to another, you need to first [get the Frame instance](#getting-a-frame-instance) within which you need to navigate.
-For a simple navigation, call the instance's navigate() method, with a string argument consisting of the desired path to navigate to.
+Then, for a simple navigation, call the instance's [navigate](#navigate) method on the instance, passing it a string containing the path of the page to navigate to.

 ```ts
 frame.navigate("~/pages/details/details-page")
 ```